-Also two step transition with the occurrence of tri-polarized states is observed.
-The numerically obtained results are validated using the Ott-Antonsen dimensional reduction analysis.
+Also two step transition with the occurrence of tri-polarised states is observed.
+The numerically obtained results are validated using the Ott-Antonsen analysis~\cite{ott2008, ott2009}.
 The relevance of the findings of this model is checked by applying the model on the empirical data of language evolution and assimilation.
 Our study shows how different attitudes and their ranges influence the assimilation processes of languages and its reversibility.
-The paper is arranged as follows.
-Sec.
-II describes the model used to study opinion dynamics.
-The emerging dynamical states and transitions are discussed in Sec.
-III.
-Dimensional reduction using Ott-Antonsen formalism and comparison with the numerical results is presented in Sec.
-IV.
-In Sec.
-V the effects of neural region on the collective opinions of the population is studied.
-Sec.
-VI discusses the implications of our model in the real data of language assimilation.
-In Sec.
-VII the population states and tendencies are shown in the coupling parameter space.
-The results are summarised in Sec.
-VIII.